-Fishermen can earn a living from their local rainforest rivers, rift valley lakes or coral reefs in some of the most remote countries in the world and are directly dependent on these habitats remaining healthy, so habitats can be protected because communities rely on them.
+Providing live fish and invertebrates to our industry enables fishings communities to earn a living from the natural resources on their doorstep, such as their local coral reefs, rainforest rivers and rift valley lakes.
+These are often in some of the most remote countries in the world which do not enjoy the same societal safety nets we have in the West.
+These communities are directly dependent on these habitats remaining healthy to continue this livelihoods, so habitats can actually be protected because communities rely on them.

 We believe these important benefits in the country of origin are often missed in the debate about wild caught fish.
-People, not fish, really lie at the heart of this issue.
+People also lie at the heart of this issue.
 We need to ask ourselves what other livelihoods are open to them to feed their families if they cannot catch the species on their doorstep – and keep them alive to supply to our industry.
 And are those alternatives really ‘better’ – for them and the environment?

 We wanted to examine the evidence for the positive benefits of wild caught fish so we commissioned the University of Kent’s Durrell Institute of Conservation and Ecology to review available scientific literature.
 Using this as a springboard, we then wrote our own summary of the global trade in wild caught fish and the benefits it can bring, particularly to the countries where the fish are taken.

 Case study videos